SaagarRaj/Project-Hero-Format/README.md

 ---

 ## Dummy data generator (Python)
-Use this script to create sample mapping/template/data files for quick testing.
+Use this script to create sample files that match the **strict mapping format**.

 `scripts/generate_dummy_files.py`
 ```python